DarkWoodX/crossaint/README.md

 # FAQ

-**Q: Can you make it speak faster or in a different voice or language?** A: Yes,
+**Q: Can you make it speak faster or in a different voice or language?** A: Yes, use the s